ngophuc/GaussDigitization/README.md

 The programme outputs a text file, named **output.txt**, containing the ditized set of points.

-If you activate DGtal, then it outputs an image in svg format, named **output.svg**, (some examples are given in <a href="https://github.com/ngophuc/GaussDigitization/tree/main/Results">Results</a> file).
+If you activate DGtal, then it outputs also an image in svg format, named **output.svg**, (some examples are given in <a href="https://github.com/ngophuc/GaussDigitization/tree/main/Results">Results</a> file).

 # Examples